Aircloak/aircloak/cloak/docs/diffix.md

 In Diffix Birch, the perturbations for extreme and heavy contributors were done explicitly.
 That is, the cloak would explicitly determine the contributions of each user, identify the extreme and heavy contributors, and compute the flattening and noise accordingly.
 This process would sometimes incur a heavy performance penalty, as the database would have to convey per-user information to the cloak.

-To improve performance, Diffix Cedar uses per-bucket rather than per-user information.
+To improve performance, Diffix Dogwood uses per-bucket rather than per-user information.
 In most cases, this substantially reduces the amount of data transferred from the database to the cloak.
 Unfortunately, this means that the cloak can no longer explicitly determine the extreme and heavy contributors.
 Instead, the cloak uses aggregate statistics about the users in each bucket to *estimate* the extreme and heavy contributors.

 The statistics are these (line numbers taken from [example query](#generate-db-query)):